-The above amounts reflected for the lease with the School Board are based on current calculated operating cost amounts based on square footage currently being occupied.
+The above amounts reflected for the lease with the School Board are based on current calculated operating cost amounts based on square footage currently being occupied by MDFEI.
+The School is allocated a portion of MDFI's lease costs, which is currently 50% based on the number of classrooms occupied by the School.
+The remaining lease costs are allocated to the Upper School.

-The School subleases a portion of its facility to an after-school program on a month to month basis.
-The School is currently in the process of obtaining a new sublease agreement with the after-school program.
-The total revenue related to this sublease in fiscal 2019 was approximately \$31,000 and is included in the accompanying financial statements under the caption of contributions and other revenue.
+MDFEI subleases a portion of the School's facility to an after-school program.
+The lease is cancellable upon notice.
+The total revenue related to this sublease in fiscal 2020 was approximately \$18,000 and is included in the accompanying financial statements under the caption of contributions and other revenue.

-NOTE - 7 MANAGEMENT AGREEMENT
+NOTE - 8 MANAGEMENT AGREEMENT

 The School has a management agreement ("Agreement") with the School Board to provide management and administration services to the School.
-The management fee under the current contract is \$440 per K-8 full-time equivalent student up to 400 students, and \$110 for each student thereafter.
-For the year ended June 30, 2019, management fees totaled approximately \$204,000 and are included in the accompanying financial statements under the caption of general administration expense/expenditure.
-The current management agreement is in effect through June 30, 2025.
+The management fee under the Agreement is \$440 per K-8 full-time equivalent student up to 400 students, and \$110 for each student thereafter.
+For the year ended June 30, 2020, management fees totaled approximately \$161,000 and are included in the accompanying financial statements under the caption of general administration expense/expenditure.
+The Agreement is in effect through June 30, 2030.

-NOTE - 8 DEFINED CONTRIBUTION PLAN
+NOTE - 9 DEFINED CONTRIBUTION PLAN

 The School's employees are eligible to participate in a 401(k) Profit Sharing Plan ("the Plan"), which was made available by the School's payroll provider.
 The Plan is considered a Defined Contribution Plan and is available to employees that meet certain eligibility criteria.
 The name of the Plan is Miami-Dade Foundation 401(k) Profit Sharing Plan & Trust.
-For the year ended June 30, 2019, the School did not contribute to the Plan.
+For the year ended June 30, 2020, the School did not contribute to the Plan.